 The major recorded music companies have built significant recorded music catalogs, which are long-lived assets that are exploited year after year.
 The sale of catalog material is typically more profitable than that of new releases, given lower development costs and more limited marketing costs.
-In first three quarters of calendar 2005, 38% of all U.S. physical unit sales were from recordings more than 18-months old, and 25% were from recordings more than three years.
+In first three quarters of calendar 2005, 38% of all U.S. physical unit sales were from recordings more than 18-months old, and 25% were from recordings more than three years old.
+Distribution has been largely stable for the past eight years.